 Of course… you don’t ONLY have to use AA miles for American Airlines A319 business class redemptions.
 You can also use Alaska Airlines, British Airways, Cathay Pacific, or Japan Airlines miles as well.
 Each will have those own award prices, but there are a ton of options for redeeming points and miles for business class awards.

 Want to learn more?
 Check out our partners at Cardratings.com for the current best available credit card offers.

 One of the benefits of flying in business class is having a dedicated check-in line at the airport.
-Since it was a quick Thursday-Monday trip, Taryn and I carried on our luggage and went straight to the security line.
+However, since it was a quick Thursday-Monday trip, we carried on our luggage and went straight to the security line.

 Not surprisingly, the Turkish Airlines lounge was quite busy, but we grabbed a few beers (and baklava) and found a table upstairs.

 We arrived at the gate about five minutes before the scheduled boarding time, and the gate agents decided to start the boarding process early.
 We were ushered onto the plane, sat in our seats, and given a pre-departure drink.
 We opted for the champagne (obvi).